 If you are a biological father, is your consent necessary to have your child be given up for adoption?

 If you, as the biological father, are located as a result of the efforts of the attorney ad item, you will need to be notified of the birth of your child and the status of the adoption case that is pending in court.
-At this point, you will be able to make an appearance into the matter and then either consent to the adoption or oppose the process altogether.
-Should the ad item attorney not locate you and obtain your license, you will have six months to file a motion to reopen the adoption after it is approved.
+At this point, you will be able to make an appearance in the matter and then either consent to the adoption or oppose the process altogether.
+If the ad litem attorney fails to locate you or secure your consent, you have six months after the adoption is finalized to file a motion to reopen the case.
+This timeframe gives you a final chance to assert your parental rights.

 If you are a child’s stepparent and can adopt your stepchild, they are no longer your stepchild but your legal child.
 If you and the child’s biological parent divorce, the adoption is valid and unaffected by the divorce.
 You would go through the custody, possession, and visitation process of divorce just as any other parent would.